LukeTillman/killrvideo-csharp/README.md

 Once you've cloned the repository, you'll need to do a few things to get up and running locally.

 #### Install Cassandra
 You'll need a running Cassandra cluster.
 For local development, that cluster can just be a single node running on your local machine.
 You can get a copy from [Planet Cassandra][3] (grab the DataStax Community edition).
 If you're on Windows, the MSI installer from Planet Cassandra makes installing a node on your local development machine easy.
+If you'd like more details on installing and developing with Cassandra on Windows, check out my blog post aptly titled [Developing with Cassandra on Windows][18].

 #### Install the Microsoft Azure SDK
 The [Microsoft Azure SDK][5] will allow you to run Azure web/worker roles via an emulator on your local machine.
 If you don't already have it, you'll need to install it.